DHTMLX/scheduler-docs/data/initialization.md

 }}

-Initializing Scheduler via layout configuration property
+Initializing Scheduler via header config
 --------------------------------------------------------------

 You need to initialize scheduler this way to make it [responsive](initialization.md#makingschedulerresponsive).

 To display a basic Scheduler on the page, take the following steps: